| Unit Name | Total |

 B. The term ‘Habitus’ is associated with Pierre Bourdieu.

-C. Michael Foucault is associated with the concept of ‘Modernity : An Unfinished Project’
+C. Michel Foucault is associated with the concept of ‘Modernity: An Unfinished Project’

 D. Frantz Fanon is associated with the term ‘Imagined Community’